symbiote/developer-exercise/overview.md

 A Page in the system should have

 * A name field (text field)
-* A boolean indicator of whether the page is the 'home' page (checkbox)
-* A boolean indicator of whether the page is published (checkbox)
 * A content field (textarea)

-When a user opens the 'home' page of the application, the content that is displayed should be that of the page marked 'home'.

 All pages in the system should be displayed in a layout that has a list of all pages down the left side of the screen, and the page title and content on the right hand side.